-(K) Fee.
-The fee specified in or determined in accordance with the provisions set forth in section 17 (Fees) of this local law must be paid at the time of submission of an application for a Building Permit, for an amended Building Permit, or for renewal of a Building Permit.
+(k) Fee.
+The fee specified in or determined in accordance with the provisions set forth in Section 26-18 (Fees) of this local law must be paid at the time of submission of an application for a Building Permit, for an amended Building Permit, or for renewal of a Building Permit.

-SECTION 5.
+SECTION 26-5.
 CONSTRUCTION INSPECTIONS.

-(A) Work to remain accessible and exposed.
+- (a) Work to remain accessible and exposed.
 Work shall remain accessible and exposed until inspected and accepted by the Code Enforcement Officer or by an Inspector authorized by the Code Enforcement Officer.
-The Permit Holder shall notify the Code Enforcement Officer when any element of work described in subdivision (b) of this section is ready for inspection.

-(B) Elements of work to be inspected.
-The following elements of the construction process shall be inspected made, where applicable:

-- (1) work site prior to the issuance of a Building Permit;

-- (2) footing and foundation;

-- (3) preparation for concrete slab;

-- (4) framing;

-- (5) building systems, including underground and rough-in;

-- (6) fire resistant construction;

-- (7) fire resistant penetrations;

-- (8) solid fuel burning heating appliances, chimneys, flues or gas vents;

-- (9) Energy Code compliance; and

-- (10) a final inspection after all work authorized by the Building Permit has been completed.
+The Permit Holder shall notify the Code Enforcement Officer when any element of work described in subdivision (b) of this section is ready for inspection. - (b) Elements of work to be inspected.
+The following elements of the construction process shall be inspected, where applicable: - (1) work site prior to the issuance of a Building Permit; - (2) footing and foundation; - (3) preparation for concrete slab; - (4) framing; - (5) structural, electrical, plumbing, mechanical, fire-protection, and other similar service systems of the building; - (6) fire resistant construction; - (7) fire resistant penetrations; - (8) solid fuel burning heating appliances, chimneys, flues, or gas vents; - (9) inspections required to demonstrate Energy Code compliance, including but not limited to insulation, fenestration, air leakage, system controls, mechanical equipment size, and, where required, minimum fan efficiencies, programmable thermostats, energy recovery, whole-house ventilation, plumbing heat traps, and high-performance lighting and controls; - (10) installation, connection, and assembly of factor manufactured buildings and manufactured homes; and - (11) a final inspection after all work authorized by the Building Permit has been completed, a final inspection after all work authorized by the Building Permit has been completed. - (c) Remote inspections.
+At the discretion of the Code Enforcement Officer or Inspector authorized to perform construction inspections, a remote inspection may be performed in lieu of an inperson inspection when, in the opinion of the Code Enforcement Officer or such authorized Inspector, the remote inspection can be performed to the same level and quality as an in-person inspection and the remote inspection shows to the satisfaction of the Code Enforcement Officer or by such authorized Inspector that the elements of the construction process conform with the applicable requirements of the Uniform Code and Energy Code.
+Should a remote inspection not afford the Code Enforcement Officer or such authorized Inspector sufficient information to make a determination, an in-person inspection shall be performed.

-(C) Inspection results.
-After inspection, the work or a portion thereof shall be noted as satisfactory as completed, or the Permit Holder shall be notified as to where the work fails to comply with the Uniform Code or Energy Code.
-Work not in compliance with any applicable provision of the Uniform Code or Energy Code shall remain exposed until such work shall have been brought into compliance with all applicable provisions of the Uniform Code and the Energy Code, reinspected, and found satisfactory as completed.
+- (d) Inspection results.
+After inspection, the work or a portion thereof shall be noted as satisfactory as completed, or the Permit Holder shall be notified as to the manner in which the work fails to comply with the Uniform Code or Energy Code, including a citation to the specific code provision or provisions that have not been met.
+Work not in compliance with any applicable provision of the Uniform Code or Energy Code shall remain exposed until such work shall have been brought into compliance with all applicable provisions of the Uniform Code and the Energy Code, reinspected, and found satisfactory as completed. - (e) Fee.
+The fee specified in or determined in accordance with the provisions set forth in Section 26-18 (Fees) of this chapter must be paid prior to or at the time of each inspection performed pursuant to this section.